 - During construction, care must be required so that the final surface of aerated concrete is not very smooth.

 - As a result of excessive water absorption, finishes required to prevent environmental effects (weathering) on aerated concrete.

 - Efflorescence harm occurs by excessive absorption and retention of water.

-- Their strength decreases when wet and long-term exposure to moisture will cause the dissolution of the material.
+- Their strength decreases when they are long-term exposure to moisture will cause the dissolution of the material.

 Application of Aerated concrete: